Contact Us |

 Georgia statues § 21-5-3(4) defines "Candidate" as:

-Candidates for the office of Mayor or Council Member must meet the following requirements to qualify:
+Candidates for the Office of Council Member must meet the following requirements to qualify:

 What does it mean to qualify?